-I had essentially not gone for a longer period than 28 days in a row since I began consuming alcohol to excess at age sixteen.
+I had essentially not gone for a longer period than 28 days in a row since I began consuming alcohol in excess at age sixteen.

 Nevertheless, in March, my occupation took me abroad, alone, where I didn’t stand a chance against the lure of relapsing into problem drinking.

 Sure enough, I swiftly dove in, head first.
 In the blink of an eye, I was back to my two to three bottle of wine per day regimen, coupled with a bottle of Jack at the weekend.

 My marriage falls to pieces, and I started to admit that this is just the way my life is going to be.

 Then I had a conversation with a buddy, whom I would consider to be a seasoned drinker, about his recent trials and success with the Naltrexone Alcohol Medicine.

 Naltrexone Alcohol Therapy is shown to get rid of the desire to overindulge while permitting the alcoholic to easily drink in small volumes.
 My friend recommended a documentary on the topic called One Little Pill.

 The TV program details a specific method of using the medication referred to as “The Sinclair Method,” developed by the late Dr. David Sinclair.

 The assertion of the film, which is produced and told by actress and Naltrexone promoter Claudia Christian, is that the traditional methods most notably the abstinence component are outdated.
 The modern-day claim is that research has since produced a better way.